-This September, Mark Watt will join the faculty of the world’s first and only pan-African MBA programme at the ALU School of Business.
+This September, Mark Watt will join the faculty of the world’s first and only pan-African EMBA programme at the ALU School of Business.
 Mark Watt is a principal in Heidrick & Struggles’ Johannesburg office and a member of the Global Leadership Consulting Practice.
 Mark focuses mainly on leadership consulting and advisory work, servicing all industry sectors.
 He has partnered with private and public clients globally, including startups and multinationals.
 Mark holds a degree in microbiology and genetics from the University of Stellenbosch, South Africa.

-What excites you about the ALUSB MBA?
+What excites you about the ALUSB EMBA?

 What is your vision for the programme?